ktorn/completium-landing/docs/dapp-tools/tools3.md

 The generated `mycontract.js` file exports:
 * the Micheline/Json `code` of the contract
-* the `getStorage` methode to build the initial storage
+* the `getStorage` method to build the initial storage

 See <Link to='/docs/dapp-tools/taquito#contract-origination'>here</Link> an example of how to use in a DApp.